 This year we are heading to Finland, and I honestly cannot wait, but that doesn’t stop me thinking about future holidays.
 I love the thought of going on another winter holiday next year, somewhere cold with snow.
 Real white snow that we very rarely get at home.
 My daughter is now 4 years old and we haven’t managed to build a snowman as the very little snow we get disappears as it hits the ground.

 Canada has for years been a place we would like to visit.
-My Hubby and I very nearly booked to go skiing there a few years ago before finding out I was pregnant.
+My Hubby and I very nearly booked a flight to Canada to go skiing there a few years ago before finding out I was pregnant.
 So we decided to put a skiing trip on hold until we could take the children and enjoy it as a family.

 As with Finland we really love the idea of staying in a lodge, so we can get the real winter feel to a trip.
 Hotels are fabulous, but sometimes we love to have the space to feel at home and enjoy evening in from of a fire while drinking a glass of wine or two.